Negative Binomial Probability Calculator

 The binomial distribution gives the probability of having k successes in a fixed number of trials, given some fixed probability of success on each trial.
 The negative binomial distribution asks a different question: what is the probability that the rth success will occur on the kth trial, where k varies from r to infinity, given a fixed r, and some fixed probability of success on each trial?

 Impetus for this calculator arose from a question about online dating.
 What, I was asked, is the chance of finding a suitable match on the third date, assuming the probability of finding a match on each date is .05?
-Assuming all the other assumptions involved in Bernoulli trials hold, that's an easy question and would not require this calculator, though this calculator can give the answer (about a 4.5% chance of finding a suitable match on the third date, and a 14.3% chance of finding it on or before the third date).
+This is the geometric distribution, a special case of the negative binomial where r=1, and this calculator can give the answer (about a 4.5% chance of finding a suitable match on the third date, and a 14.3% chance of finding it on or before the third date).
 Unfortunately, expectation is that about 5% of people will not have found a match after 58 dates, and about one percent will not have found a match after 90 dates.
 Blame not thyself, blame Fortuna.

 This reminds me of a famous story about Thomas Edison.
 One day, Edison collared an apprentice and said, "We're going out."
 He took the apprentice to a street corner near the laboratory.
 For an hour, Edison propositioned every woman who passed.
 All rejected him.
 Then he and the apprentice returned to the lab.
 "Mr. Edison," the apprentice said, "I don't understand this.
 You propositioned one hundred women, got stuck with a hat pin 23 times, kicked in the shins 72 times, slapped 43 times, and there was that one woman who did all those things besides stamping on your toes and stabbing you in the groin with her parasol.
 What did you gain from this?"
 And Edison said, "Young man, you don't understand.
 It's true I have found one hundred women who rejected my lascivious advances, but that just puts me one hundred closer to finding the one who won't."